MEET OUR NATIONAL OPERATIONS TEAM

 ADMINISTRATIVE ASSOCIATE

-Amandeep manages administrative responsibilities to support both internal communications and chapter development at APAPA.
-She also leads social media and chapter updates.
+Amandeep manages administrative responsibilities to support both internal and external communications as well as chapter development at APAPA.
+She also leads social media, the monthly newsletters, and chapter updates.
 Amandeep is a first-generation Sikh-American, born and raised in Northern California.
 She is bilingual, fluent in both Punjabi and English.
 Amandeep became interested in public policy and advocacy while helping her parents with their U.S. Citizenship examinations while she was in the 6th grade.

 Amandeep previously worked as a Receptionist for the Office of California Governor Gavin Newsom.
 She graduated from California State University - Sacramento with a major in International Relations and a minor in History.
 As a student, Amandeep interned for the CA API Legislative Caucus and worked at the California Secretary of State as a Student Assistant.